 Gluten

-Gluten is a type of protein found in grains like wheat, rye, and barley.
-Most people assume gluten is in breads, cereals, pastas, and baked goods; however, many do not realize that gluten can also be found in soy sauce, instant coffee, canned soups, and more.
+Gluten is a protein in grains like wheat, rye, and barley.
+Most people assume gluten is in bread, cereals, pasta, and baked goods; however, gluten is also found in soy sauce, instant coffee, canned soups, and more.
 Gluten sensitivity affects approximately 18 million Americans.
 A gluten intolerance can cause:

 - Abdominal Pain